UnfinishedStuff/AS7262_Pi/README.md

 **Connecting the board**

 The board has what Sparkfun calls Qwiic connectors, but it's possible to connect the board to the Raspberry Pi's GPIO pin headers with a little soldering.
 Use jumper wires to connect GND to one of the Pi's GPIO Ground wires, 3v3 to the Pi's 3v3 pin, SDA to BCM2/GPIO3, and SCL to BCM3/GPIO5.
-See pinout.xyz if you need help.
+See https://www.pinout.xyz if you need help.
 This script doesn't currently support interacting with the interrupt or reset pins.

 **Suggested usage:**